Form a lasting connection with nature when you get involved with a Parks Connect program

 Junior Ranger

-Take your kids on an unforgettably wild adventure by signing them up to Junior Ranger events for kids aged 5–7 years, 8–12 and 12–14 years!
-The Parks Connect Junior Ranger Program operates out of Queensland Parks and Wildlife Service Gateway Visitor Centres—David Fleay Wildlife Park (Burleigh Heads) and Walkabout Creek Discovery Centre (Enoggera) or select national parks.
-Choose from a range of events (some featuring encounters with Queensland’s unique wildlife), valuable nature learnings, and creative nature-based tasks that will inspire an ongoing love for conserving Australia’s flora, fauna and wild habitats.
+Take your kids on an unforgettably wild adventure when you sign them up for our Junior Ranger events!
+The Parks Connect Junior Ranger Program operates out of Queensland Parks and Wildlife Service Gateway Visitor Centres—David Fleay Wildlife Park (Burleigh Heads) and Walkabout Creek Discovery Centre (Enoggera Reservoir) or from select national parks or conservation parks as part of NPAQ’s Park of the Month.
+Choose from a range of events that include valuable nature learnings, walks, and creative nature-based tasks that will inspire an ongoing love for conserving Australia’s flora, fauna and wild habitats.

 Book Now

-An ongoing adventure for youths aged 13–18 years eager to work in wildlife conservation and national park management, the Cadet Ranger program kicks into action from May 2025.
-Building natural history knowledge and outdoors skills, the program encourages nature-loving teens to delve deeply into caring for Queensland’s wild places.
+An ongoing adventure for youths aged 13–18 years eager to work in wildlife conservation and national park management, the Cadet Ranger provides hands-on conservation learning and real skill.
+Building natural history knowledge and outdoors bushcraft, the program encourages nature-loving teens to delve deeply into caring for Queensland’s wild places.
 Cadet Rangers gain knowledge critical to the role of a Park Ranger, including hands-on conservation experiences, ecological skills training and citizen science activities to deepen their connection with our protected areas—all while increasing their ability to work as a team.
 They’ll also have fun doing it!

-Are you keen to get some work experience?
+Are you keen to get some work experience and help maintain our national parks?
 Maybe you’re an ex-ranger or Friends of Parks volunteer who wants to pass on your natural history knowledge and enrich the visitor experience in South East Queensland’s national parks?
-If so, the Volunteer Ranger program is for you!
-The program trains and supports adult Queenslanders, equipping them with the skills to engage with visitors and perform day-to-day activities that help national parks thrive, such as maintaining trails, managing visitor expectations, taking guided tours, and ensuring amenities and campsites are well maintained.
-To register your interest, please click the button below.

 Parks Connect is proudly supported through funding from the Queensland Department of the Environment, Tourism, Science and Innovation.